 How To Find A Destination Which Fits Both Your Pocket And Your Taste

 So here’s what you can do next time you start planning a trip:

 - Write down what your perfect destination looks like.

 - Write down your available time and budget.

 - Try to find a destination, which covers as many as possible of the criteria on your wish list.

 - Try to find the cheapest yet reasonably comfortable way to get there.
 Learn how to find cheap flights to basically anywhere in the world in just five simple steps.

 - Plan your activities according to your budget.
 For example, instead of booking tours, organise your day trips on your own using local transportation or renting a car.

 - Book your accommodation according to the minimum of your comfort needs.
 You’ll be just sleeping and showering there after all, why would you pay for anything more than a bed and a bathroom?

 - Read as many tips as possible online and in guidebooks.
 Here’s a good take on how to travel on a budget.
 If you get the chance, talk to someone, who lives there or has at least visited the destination for an extended period of time.

 - Research as many aspects of the destination as possible to avoid travel scams, paying for overpriced meals, or going on tours which are not to your liking.

 Don’t try to make your budget fit your destination.
 Instead, make your destination fit your budget.

-You do have the time and the money to travel, all you need to do is find your end destination.
+You do have the time and the money to travel, all you need to do is find a suitable destination.